 Figure 3.
 Percentage of GEOS-Chem species retained in the fast sub-mechanism when using the adaptive solver.
 The full GEOS-Chem mechanism has 291 species to describe tropospheric and stratospheric oxidant-aerosol chemistry.
-Only a fraction of species is retained as fast in the KPP solver, while the other slow species are solved individually using equation (4).
+Only a fraction of species is retained as fast in the KPP solver, while the other species are solved individually using equation (4).
 Results are shown for a snapshot in time on July 1, 2014, 12:00 UTC at different altitudes.
 The adaptive solver uses a dynamically defined threshold (equation (5)) with target species OH in daytime ($\alpha{OH} = 5 \times 10^{-5}$) and NO2 at night ($\alpha{NO2} = 1 \times 10^{-4}$).

-Figure 3 shows the percentage of species retained in the fast sub-mechanism using the adaptive solver's standard configuration.
-Over 60% are retained in surface air over land, reflecting VOC sources, whereas only 10-50% are needed over the ocean.
-The fraction of retained species decreases with altitude, and fewer than 40% are needed in the stratosphere where VOC chemistry is mainly limited to methane.
-Fewer species are needed at night than in daytime.
+Figure 3 shows the percentage of species partitioned as fast (and hence retained in the KPP integration) using the adaptive solver's standard configuration.
+Starting from the ensemble of 291 species in the GEOS-Chem full mechanism, we find that over 60% are partitioned as fast in surface air over land, reflecting VOC sources, whereas only 10-50% are partitioned as fast over the ocean.
+The fraction of retained species decreases with altitude, and fewer than 40% are partitioned as fast in the stratosphere where VOC chemistry is mainly limited to methane.
+Fewer species are partitioned as fast at night than in daytime.
 These results are consistent with Shen et al. (2020).